Spectral Editor Online

 No Tracking

-We never see your audio
+We never see or hear your audio

-Mains hum (50/60 Hz)
+Mains Hum (50/60 Hz)

-Mouth clicks
+Mouth Clicks

-Attenuate a one-off squeak or desk bump
+Attenuate a one-off squeak or desk knock mid-take

 Notch out a narrow-band whistle or electronic whine